WELCOME TO GMS ACCOUNTING ONLINE HELP

 Things You Should Know

-When a 30000-39900 code is entered you have the option to enter the beginning and ending dates for the project.
 A new project number (30000-39699) should be set up for every new grant period.
 New program element codes would also be set up for every new grant year.
 When establishing new GL codes for projects that renew every year, GMS recommends that you add the 2-digit FY as the last 2 digits of the Project Code.
-For example, if the Project number in FY16 is 33016, use 33017 as the project number for that program in FY17.
+For example, if the Project number in FY24 is 33024, use 33025 as the project number for that program in FY25.

 When a general ledger transaction code is used (budget input, coding on vouchers, journal entries, etc.) this file will be checked to verify the existence of the code.
 If it does not exist, the code cannot be used.